zackmdavis/Feature_Selection/story.md

 8, 1, 5, 5, 6, 3, 1 ...
 ```

 And then it just keeps going as before ... before _too long_.
-You spot another pair of anomalously high numbers—except this time there are _two_ pairs: the 44,344th, 44,345th, 44,347th, and 44,348th positions are 248, 249, 245, and 240, respectively.
+You spot another pair of anomalously high numbers—except this time there are _two_ pairs: the 44,344th, 44,345th, 44,347th, and 44,348th positions in the sequence are 248, 249, 245, and 240, respectively.

 ```
 6, 0, 2, 8, 4, 248, 249, 8, 245, 240, 1, 6, 7, 7, 3, 6, 8, 0, 1, 9, 3, 9, 3,